xiaohw7/cgmoi/README.md

       * User can input number of steps user wishes stepper motor to turn.

       * Mode ROTATE uses 'rotate' instance of the AccelStepper class.
-A separate instance from the one used in mode 2.
+A separate instance from the one used in mode MOI.
 Hence when user first uploads `cgmoi2.ino`, mode ROTATE regards the position of the stepper motor at that instant as 0 (origin).
 User can instruct stepper motor to rotate to a specific position that is a certain number of steps away from the origin.
 Positive steps are in the clockwise direction from origin while negative steps are in the counter clockwise direction from origin.

       * Note that location of origin stays the same the whole time while using the code until Arduino is refreshed.
 Therefore if user inputs 3000 (motor rotates 3000 steps in clockwise direction from origin) and then inputs 1000, motor would subsequently rotate 2000 steps in the counter clockwise direction and stop at the position that is 1000 steps clockwise from the origin.